sprblm/dots-patterns/patterns/discovery-pub.md

 ## The Design Solution

-Users need to obtain a basic understanding of the differences between search that is mediated by federation and search enabled by a central discovery pub.
+Users need to obtain a basic understanding of the differences between search that is mediated by federation and search enabled by a central service.
+Pair with the [Content Curators](content-curators.md) pattern.

 Allow users to opt-in to search and discovery of content.
 For search, add indicators for scope (e.g., local vs global).
 For discovery, add indicators for filtering and curation.
 Allow users to opt-out of having their content searched through (e.g. locally vs globally).